falcosecurity/falco-website/content/en/blog/falcosidekick-kubeless.md

 ## Conclusion

-With this really simple example, we only scratched the surface of possibilities, everything is possible now, so don't hesitate to share with us on Slack (https://kubernetes.slack.com #falco)
-) your comments, ideas and successes.
-You're also welcome for [contributing](and https://github.com/falcosecurity/.github/blob/master/CONTRIBUTING.md).
+With this really simple example, we only scratched the surface of possibilities, everything is possible now, so don't hesitate to share with us on Slack (https://kubernetes.slack.com #falco) your comments, ideas and successes.
+You're also always welcome to [contribute](https://github.com/falcosecurity/.github/blob/master/CONTRIBUTING.md).

 *Bonus: You're running `Falcosidekick` outside `Kubernetes` but still want to use the `Kubeless` output?
 No problem, you can declare a kubeconfig file to use.
 See [README](https://github.com/falcosecurity/falcosidekick/blob/master/README.md).*